-(A) This regulation applies throughout Clay, Platte, and Jackson Counties.

-(B) This regulation applies to owners or operators of commercial, public and institutional heavy duty diesel vehicles that are designed to operate on public streets and highways, whether or not the vehicles are operated on public roadways.

-(C) Passenger vehicles as defined in subsection (2)(H) of this rule are exempt from this rule.
+- (A) This regulation applies throughout Clay, Platte, and Jackson Counties. - (B) This regulation applies to owners or operators of commercial, public, and institutional heavy duty diesel vehicles that are designed to operate on public streets and highways, whether or not the vehicles are operated on public roadways. - (C) This regulation applies to owners and operators of load/unload locations where commercial, public, and institutional heavy duty diesel vehicles load or unload passengers. - (D) Passenger vehicles as defined in subsection (2)(H) of this rule are exempt from this rule.